roboticslab-uc3m/teo-developer-manual/introduction.md

 ![teoSim](fig/teoSim.png)

-### Launching the simulator through the application manager
+### Launching the simulator through the YARP application manager

 It turns out to be much more practical to launch everything through the YARP application manager.
 Close the `teoSim` window, and instead launch the following from the terminal: